American Idiot: Release and commercial performance

-American Idiot became Green Day's first number one album in the United States, selling 267,000 copies in its first week of release, their biggest opening sales week.
+American Idiot was released on September 21, 2004.
+It became Green Day's first number-one album in the United States, selling 267,000 copies in its first week of release, their biggest opening sales week.
 The album became 2005's fourth-highest seller, moving over 3.4 million units.
 American Idiot remained in the top 10 of the Billboard 200 upwards of a year following its release, staying on the chart for 101 weeks.
-The album has been certified six times platinum status in the United States.
-The album also debuted at number 1 in the UK, selling 89,385 copies in the first week.
+The album also debuted at number one in the United Kingdom, selling 89,385 copies in the first week.
+The album has received certification awards in many territories; among them being certified six times platinum status in the United States and Australia, and diamond in Canada.
+As of August 2024, American Idiot has sold 23 million units worldwide.
+In 2025, the Official Charts Company labeled American Idiot as the most successful rock album of the 21st century in the United Kingdom.